katiebennett820/NIRCam_DHS_precision_estimates/README.md

     observation via 2 x T_dur + 1 hr.
 Exposure time per integration is calculated from the exposure time given for 1 integration for a given readout pattern and groups/int.
 (Can also estimate number of integrations yourself from JDox, but I think this is easier.)
 4. Check data excess in APT.
 5-15 GB is the "yellow zone".
-5. Add inputs below and run .py file!
+5. Add required inputs into .py file and run!
 6. Outputs: plot of precision, median error bar size in SW and LW, and ascii file of error bars.